Tenama-hub/Lenovo_Legion_Linux-Guide/README.md

 * Regarded as a solid distro with up to date drivers and emphasis on stability, especially since it's a rolling release distro
 * Pretty good documentation
 * Snapper installed & configured by default.
 Allows you to roll back a bad update
-* RPM Based (like Fedora) & European (r/BuyFromEU)
+* RPM Based (like Fedora),European (r/BuyFromEU) and automatically optimizes packages based on hardware
 * Offers both a rolling release model (Tumbleweed) or LTS (Leap)
 > (-) Codecs & Nvidia drivers are not pre-installed (follow the reference video).
 Sometimes a hassle to get them both up and running optimally.\
-> (-) Bundled sysadmin GUI settings can be confusing for beginners/starters.
-Not a huge deal.
+> (-) Bundled sysadmin GUI settings can be confusing for beginners.
 </details>

 <details>